 The identification register C is used to identify the device.
-IRC0 through IRC7 indicate bit locations, with IRC denoting the bits that are in the identification register A. IRC7 denotes the first bit of the data stream.
+IRC0 through IRC7 indicate bit locations, with bits that are in the identification register A. IRC7 denotes the first bit of the data stream.

 Register values.
 ASCII value 3

 IRC7 IRC6 IRC5 IRC4 IRC3 IRC2 IRC1 IRC0 0 0 1 1 0 0 1 1